-Calling Disney Plus an essential streaming service feels a bit preemptive at this point as, without a strategy to fill the well with new content, the service is in real danger of running dry in a few month's time.
+Calling Disney Plus an essential streaming service feels a bit pre-emptive at this point – a lot of its big originals are still awaiting release, and they'll ultimately define the prospects of the services.
 That said, what's available here is a good opening salvo against long-standing streaming titans like Netflix and Amazon Prime, and the low price tag makes it one of the most affordable of all the services available.

-Because it's available at such a low price and comes with a free seven-day trial, we absolutely, wholeheartedly recommend trying the service for at least a few weeks.
+Because it's available at such a low price, we absolutely, wholeheartedly recommend trying the service for at least a few weeks.
 Between the Marvel films, Skywalker Saga in 4K and dozens of Disney classics that will personally appeal to your age group, there's enough here to keep you busy.